ashleybc/metagenome-only/dependencies/readme.md

 [Krona can be conda installed](https://anaconda.org/bioconda/krona ).

-Prior to installation create a conda env for krona in command line by conda create --name myenv, then source activate prior to conda installation.
+Prior to installation create a conda env for krona in command line by `conda create --name myenv`, then source activate by `source activate myenv` prior to conda installation.

 You still need to manually update the taxonomy\ndatabases before Krona can generate taxonomic reports.
 The update\nscript is ktUpdateTaxonomy.sh.